iritkatriel/peps/pep-066x.rst

   total_size: u4

-The ``meta_start`` field is the offset to the start of the metadata section, so it can loaded independently from the rest of the .pyc file.
+The ``meta_start`` field is the offset to the start of the metadata section, so it can loaded independently from the rest of the .pyc file if needed.

 Code section
 ''''''''''''

-``n_code`` 4 byte entries, each specifying the offset of the code object data.
+  code_offsets: u4 * n_code (offset of the code object data)

 Each code data contains::